Chiral topological superconductivity in twisted bilayer and double bilayer graphene: Band Dispersion

 \subsection{tBLG}

-In Fig.~\ref{tBLG_bands}, we present the electronic band dispersion of tBLG with a $p + ip$ superconducting state near valley-$K$ at a twist angle of $\theta = 1.05^{\circ}$ along the high-symmetry path $K_{m} - \Gamma_{m} - M_{m} - K_{m}^{'}$ in the mBZ (as shown in Fig.~\ref{mBZ2}(c)).
+In Fig.~\ref{tBLG_bands}, we present the electronic band dispersion of tBLG with a $p + ip$ superconducting state near valley-$K$ at a twist angle of $\theta = 1.05^{\circ}$ (magic angle for tBLG~\cite{MacDonald-tBLG,Cao2018-unconv_sc,Origin_of_Magic_Angle-tBLG}) along the high-symmetry path $K_{m} - \Gamma_{m} - M_{m} - K_{m}^{'}$ in the mBZ (as shown in Fig.~\ref{mBZ2}(c)).
 We analyze the band structure (by diagonalizing the Hamiltonian in Eq.~(\ref{Eq:tBLG:BdG6})) for various values of the chemical potential ($\mu$) and superconducting order parameter ($\Delta_{\mathrm{sc}}$) to gain insight into the system's behavior.

-In the absence of both superconducting pairing ($\Delta_{\mathrm{sc}} = 0$ meV) and at chemical potential $\mu = 0$ meV, as shown in Fig.~\ref{tBLG_bands}(a), the moiré flat bands correspond to the bare tBLG Hamiltonian bands arising arond both valley-$K$ and valley-$K^{\prime}$.
+In the absence of both superconducting pairing ($\Delta_{\mathrm{sc}} = 0$ meV) and at chemical potential $\mu = 0$ meV, as shown in Fig.~\ref{tBLG_bands}(a), the moiré flat bands correspond to the bare tBLG Hamiltonian bands arising around both valley-$K$ and valley-$K^{\prime}$.
 This appears because, in the BdG Hamiltonian, the particle and hole sectors correspond respectively to the bare Hamiltonians near valley-$K$ and valley-$K^{\prime}$, as they are related by time-reversal symmetry.
 In Fig.~\ref{tBLG_bands}(b), we show the effect of turning on the superconducting order parameter ($\Delta_{\mathrm{sc}} = 5$ meV) while keeping $\mu = 0$ meV.
 We observe that although finite $\Delta_{sc}$ lifts the degeneracies along $K_{m}-\Gamma_{m}$ direction, the flat bands remain gapless under this condition.
 In contrast, Fig.~\ref{tBLG_bands}(c) illustrates that with a finite chemical potential ($\mu = 1$ meV) and no superconductivity ($\Delta_{\mathrm{sc}} = 0$ meV), a band gap of approximately $|2\mu|$ opens at the $K_{m}$ and $K_{m}^{'}$ points (\ie lifts the degeneracy).
 Moreover, as the chemical potential increases, the two sets of flat bands separate and move apart.
 Finally, when both the superconducting order parameter and chemical potential are present, as depicted in Fig.~\ref{tBLG_bands}(d), a band gap emerges between the flat bands, reflecting the combined effect of superconductivity and doping.
+Further, in Appendix~\ref{AppC}, we present the electronic and particle-hole resolved spectral functions.
+The particle-hole resolved spectral function exhibits band inversion, signifying the emergence of topological superconducting phase in the system.